 So I searched for an understanding of God that my mind could get on board with, something that didn’t seem implausible in a modern cosmological understanding of reality.
 This is what I came up with.
 God is at least the natural forces that created and sustain the universe as experienced via a psycho-social model in human brains that naturally emerges from our innate biases.

 Now that’s a pretty limited, and I’d even say, a materialistic view, of the Divine, the natural forces that Einstein would speak of, which allow the universe to be.
 But that alone is not what humanity talks about when it speaks of God, because there is a reverence, there’s notions of Divine encounters and intervention, and so those fundamental forces behind reality aren’t God until they are experienced by a conscious being, a being who through multiple means of cognitive structures, comes to see meaning and purpose in the natural world around it, beings like me.

 So while my theology may be very limited, and even materialistic, it allows me to establish a baseline of reasonable expectation, that I’m not a fool or wasting my time when I contemplate God, or when I seek communion with the Divine.
 My physical idea of God opens my heart to the Divine presence, and allows me to experience a mystical union with what we call God.
 And that is good enough for me today.
 Because spiritual experiences are important to me.
 And I do love to feel that Divine breath.

-(If you enjoy this writing and content, please consider giving a Gift as a token of your appreciation and support.
-I am deeply grateful to you. -Bryce)-Mike McHargue, The Liturgists Podcast, “The God Question”
+(If you enjoy this writing and content, please consider giving a Gift as a token of your appreciation.
+If every reader gave just $1, it would give life to me and my family.
+I am deeply grateful to you for your kindness and generosity. —Bryce)-Mike McHargue, The Liturgists Podcast, “The God Question”